sayzlim/sayzlim.github.io/source/_posts/2014-04-21-manage-screenshots-hazel.md

 All of my screenshots are in `JPG` format because they’re smaller than `PNG` in term of file size.
 You can even compress the size further — usually up to 50% — with [ImageOptim](http://imageoptim.com/ "ImageOptim — better Save For Web").
 I’m not saying `JPG` is better than `PNG`, but for screenshots that don’t need transparency, `JPG` is more suitable.

 There are several ways to complete this task too.
-You can use Hazel to detect all `PNG` images inside `Screenshots` folder, and run an [imagemagick](http://www.imagemagick.org/ "ImageMagick: Convert, Edit, Or Compose Bitmap Images") to convert, crop, and compress all of them at once.
+You can use Hazel to detect all `PNG` images inside `Screenshots` folder, run an [imagemagick](http://www.imagemagick.org/ "ImageMagick: Convert, Edit, Or Compose Bitmap Images") to convert, crop  or compress all of them at once.

 Or  you can create a folder action in Automator to avoid scripting.
 The end result will be something similar to the screenshot below.